peterprib/node-red-contrib-xsltransform/README.md

 ## Version

-0.5.9 rewrite for saxon.js compile method not available.
-Changed caching to internal oblect
+0.5.20 rewrite for saxon.js compile method not available.
+Changed caching to internalsaxon oblect

 0.4.0 Add pulldown for supplied transforms